-4a. (new) As regards exchange traded derivatives, a trading venue which falls below the relevant threshold in the calendar year preceding the entry into application of this Regulation, may, before the entry into application of this Regulation, notify ESMA and its competent authority that it does not wish to be bound by this Article for exchange traded derivatives included within that threshold, for a period of three years from the application of this Regulation.
-A trading venue which remains below the relevant threshold in every year of that, or any further, three year period may, at the end of the period, notify ESMA and its competent authority that it wishes to continue to not be bound by this Article for further three years.
+4a.
+As regards exchange traded derivatives, a trading venue which falls below the relevant threshold in the calendar year preceding the entry into application of this Regulation, may, before the entry into application of this Regulation, notify ESMA and its competent authority that it does not wish to be bound by this Article for exchange traded derivatives included within that threshold, for a period of thirty months from the application of this Regulation.
+A trading venue which remains below the relevant threshold in every year of that, or any further, thirty month period may, at the end of the period, notify ESMA and its competent authority that it wishes to continue to not be bound by this Article for further thirty months.
 Where notification is given the trading venue cannot benefit from the access rights under Article 28 or this Article for exchange traded derivatives included within the relevant threshold, for the duration of the opt-out.
+ESMA shall publish a list of all notifications that it receives.

 The relevant threshold for the opt-out is an annual notional amount traded of One Thousand Billion Euros.
 The notional amount shall be single-counted and shall include all transactions in exchange traded derivatives concluded under the rules of the trading venue.
 Where a trading venue is part of a group which is connected by close links the threshold shall be calculated by adding the annual notional amount traded of all the trading venues in the group as a whole that are based in the Union.